 - Ctrl + Shift + 7 (Content*)

-* Ctrl + Shift + 7 (Content*) mode doesn’t seem to work when I tested on Windows 10.
+* Ctrl + Shift + 7 (Content*) mode didn’t seem to work when I tested it on Windows 10.
 All it does is set the view mode to Tiles, but icons get shrunk slightly compared to the Ctrl + Shift + 7 (Tiles) view mode.

 - Exit the Explorer shell cleanly.
 See How to Exit Explorer and Restart Explorer.
 Don’t restart the Explorer shell yet.

 - Open Task Manager using Ctrl + Shift + Esc.

 - From the Task Manager, click File, Run new task.

 - In the Registry Editor, go to the following branch: